ibaris/pyrism/README.md

     <img src='https://readthedocs.org/projects/pyrism/badge/?version=latest' alt='Documentation Status' /></a>
 </p>

+# Important Changes in Licence
+On the basis of current events, no one with affiliation "Friedrich-Schiller-University Jena" is allowed to use this software without the express permission of the Author.

 # Description
 This repository contains the Python bindings to different radar and optical backscattering and reflectance models, respectively.
 The bindings implement the following models:
 ### Optical Models: